artrivas/I2-HOFI/README.md

 Replace `"########## PUT YOUR WandB API HASH KEY HERE #################"` with your actual API key to enable WandB integration.

-### Link to the Paper
-You can access the full paper here : [Interweaving Insights: High-Order Feature Interaction for Fine-Grained Visual Recognition](https://link.springer.com/article/10.1007/s11263-024-02260-y)

 ### Citing paper
 If you find this work useful in your research, please use the following BibTeX entry for citation.